chlburbank/TraderDesk/readme.md

 # 🧠 TraderDesk

 **TraderDesk** is a desktop trading research tool built in Python.
-It lets you visualize and backtest simple trading strategies (like SMA crossovers) using **free market data** from Yahoo Finance.
+It lets you visualize and backtest simple trading strategies (like SMA crossovers) using **free market data** from Yahoo Finance today, and it is being expanded into an **AI-assisted live-trading workstation**.

 ---